zakuArbor/blog/_posts/programming/2024-05-27-regret-tlb-cacheline.md

 our cache.
 Therefore we can avoid travelling to the main memory when we access the first 16 integers in the array as the data should be stored into L1, L2, or L3 cache if we access them within a short time frame.

-## 3. Expected Growth between TLB and Cache Miss
+## 3. Expected Growth between TLB and Cache Miss When Iterating Through an Array Sequentially

 Recall that in a perfect world, we should expect a TLB miss after the first 1024 elements and a cache miss after 16 integers.
 This means that we should see an extremely small amount of TLB miss but a large amount of cache miss.
 In other words, we should expect to see more TLB Hits compared to cache hits when accessing an array of elements.
-This is the idea we shall be exploring through experimentation.
-However we will need to consider that there could be optimization that makes these numbers unrealistic meaning we could hit a TLB miss past 1024 element or have a cache miss way after 16 integers.
-I am not a hardware developer nor do I have any significant knowledge in hardware, having only taken one single course on computer architecture from a Computer Science perspective.
-I almost graduated from university not knowing what a GPU was good for nor the use of RAM (I'm not a gamer either so that doesn't help).

-### 3a.
-Methodology
+### Possible Methodology

+**Note:** This is a proposed idea to test my idea but I have not done the experiment myself.
+I did try a bit on my modern laptop and I found it both hard to collect the right data and make any interpretation of the data I collected.
+This post was a random thought I had but has not evidence to back up my claim.

-The following program will attempt to write a random value into the array sequentially:
+The following program will return the sum of the array accessed sequentially:

-**file:** `seq_wr.c`
+**file:** `seq_sum.c`

 **Code:**
 ```c